-If you are seeking a fun hardtail for thrashing singletrack day in and day out, look no further than the Editor's Choice Specialized Fuse.
-This has been our Editor's Choice hardtail for over two years.
-The Fuse has an aluminum frame and delivers a very comfortable ride thanks to 3.0-inch tires and thin seat stays that provides some flex and damping properties.
-This minor amount of flex eats up some of the vibrations from the trail surface and keeps the rider from getting beaten up too badly.
-This bike has superb climbing traction thanks to its huge footprint.
-This velcro-like traction greatly outweighs any drag created by the super-wide tires.
-On the descent, the Specialized shreds thanks to its spot-on geometry, quick, handling, and surprising amounts of comfort.
-While the Fuse is a killer trail bike, riders who want to go on multi-day, self-supported, slogs will still do much better with the Timberjack.
+If you are seeking a fun hardtail for thrashing singletrack day in and day out, look no further than the Specialized Fuse 29.
+A version of the Fuse has been our Editor's Choice hardtail for over three years running.
+The Fuse has an aluminum frame and delivers a very well-rounded ride and is shockingly capable as an all-around trail-riding hardtail.
+On the descent, the Specialized shreds thanks to its modern geometry, quick handling, and generally solid component specification.
+While the Fuse is a killer trail bike, riders who want to go on multi-day, self-supported, slogs will still do much better with a bike like the Timberjack.

 Like the idea of a bikepacking rig that can double as a trail bike?
 Do you believe that steel is real?
 Well, the Marin Pine Mountain is an affordable steel hardtail.
 The steel frame on the Pine Mountain is comfortable and provides a smooth and damp ride.
 This added element of comfort can be hugely beneficial on bikepacking missions when you are in the saddle all day long.
 External cable routing makes emergency repairs in the backcountry more manageable.
 The Timberjack is significantly more competent trail bike compared to the Marin and delivers superior climbing and descending performance.
 The component grouping is also more impressive on the Salsa.
 That said, at $1,299, the Marin could serve as a formidable long-distance bike for the budget-conscious rider.